 The process control system is currently being upgraded in conjunction with the many process and capacity upgrades at the Water Treatment Plant.
 The computer interface provides a window to the operational process and allows the operator to control filter back-washing, pump start/stops, chemical dosage changes, and numerous other routine operational functions.
 The computerized system also provides remote pumping and storage facilities, controls, process alarming, data logging, and reporting functions.

 A computer-based plant security system using security card access and monitoring cameras is currently being upgraded.
 All activity is monitored from the Water Treatment Plant control room using multiple security cameras, door monitors, and computer logging.

-The Water Treatment Plant laboratory is accredited and routinely audited by the Canadian Association for Laboratory Accreditation to ensure standards are maintained.
+The Water Lab maintains accreditation by CALA to ISO/IEC 17025, and that accreditation is limited to those tests on the laboratory's scope of testing.
 The laboratory staff and chemists conduct over 50,000 water quality tests a year, using state-of-the-art equipment, to ensure that Saskatoon’s drinking water is clean and safe.
 The following is a summary of the services provided:

 - Monitors drinking water quality to ensure it is of a consistently high quality.